elunna/nerfhack-changelog/README.md

 #### Steeds

-* Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked.
-(Evil)
+* Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked (Evil)

 #### Misc monster behavior changes